China an unspoken focus as Biden woos African leaders

 "The fact that both countries have different levels of relations with African countries makes them equally important for Africa's development," Ethiopia's U.N. ambassador, Taye Atske Selassie Amde, told Reuters.
 "However, it should be known each African country has the agency to determine their respective relationship and best interest."

-(Additional reporting Michelle Nichols in New York; Editing by Don Durfee and Leslie Adler)
+(Additional reporting by David Lawder in Washington and Michelle Nichols in New York; Editing by Don Durfee and Leslie Adler)

 By Michael Martina, Daphne Psaledakis and David Brunnstrom